 It is tough to write such an open-ended and challenging essay.
 To focus, use detailed and specific anecdotes.
 Clear examples will provide the reader with images and stories to understand your perspective.
 After reading hundreds of essays, the ones that have vivid stories in them stand out the most.

 However, Stanford GSB specifically advises focusing on people and experiences that have influenced you.
 Accomplishments and achievements are great, but Stanford wants to know you.
-Don’t be scared of the tough moments in life – often, self-awareness emerges from challenges.
-Whatever experiences you choose, it’s imperative to talk about why they made an impact on your life and your values.
+Don’t be scared of the challenging moments in life – often, self-awareness emerges from challenges.
+Whatever experiences you choose, it’s imperative to talk about why they impacted your life and your values.

 ESSAY B: WHY STANFORD?